chetansinghsajwan/notes/http/field.md

 Example-Field: Baz
 ```

-contains two field lines, both with the field name "Example-Field".
+contains two field lines, both with the field name `Example-Field`".
 The first field line has a field line value of "Foo, Bar", while the second field line value is "Baz".
 The field value for "Example-Field" is the list "Foo, Bar, Baz".

 ---